Pistol Bags

 Maybe the Hanson, maybe the pencil barrels.
 I don’t know exactly, but it is a thin barrel from the chamber to the gas block.

 From the gas block to the muzzle, it’s much thicker.
-So I’d almost say it’s like a pencil barrel to cut down on the weight and then from the gas block to the muzzle, it’s thicker for durability reasons, I would assume.
+So I’d almost say it’s like a pencil barrel to cut down on the weight and then from the gas block to the muzzle, it’s thicker for durability reasons, I assume.

 But overall, this is a very balanced gun.
 So maybe that weight was saved in the barrel region for balance.